StudyFrenchSpanish

 One thing I don’t like about Memrise because it’s confusing to follow what you’re doing.
 Website navigation is clunky and poorly designed.

-Moreover, you will shuffle between app and web just to get access to everything, and you’ll still be baffled separating the curated material from user decks.
+Moreover, you will shuffle between the app and the web to get access to everything, and you’ll still be baffled separating the curated material from user decks.

 The search feature is undoubtedly horrible and doesn’t give the correct result.